A annual overview of the Appeal Panel's activities.

-In light of the practical experience accumulated since taking up duties in January 2016, the Appeal Panel decided to review its Rules of Procedure (RoP).
+The Appeal Panel has reviewed its Rules of Procedure (RoP), taking the practical experience gained since taking up its duties into account.
 The process started at the end of 2019 and the new document was adopted in September 2020.
 This review was instrumental in gradually enhancing the Appeal Panel’s role and improving its overall efficiency and transparency.
 The updated version can be found here.

 As the first five-year mandate of the Panel members was set to expire on 1 January 2021, the renewal process was carried out during 2020.
 In its Executive Session of 16 September 2020, the SRB voted unanimously to extend the mandates of the five members of the Appeal Panel.
 In turn, on 9 November 2020, the Appeal Panel members and alternate members voted unanimously in favour of re-electing the current Chair and Vice-Chair of the Panel in their roles.

 During the year, the Panel dealt with appeals against Confirmatory Decisions issued by the Board refusing partial or total disclosure of documents related to various topics: the Banco Popular resolution, procurement procedures, or documents issued in light of the Covid-19 pandemic that hit Europe in the beginning of March 2020.